Global Observer Design for a Class of Linear Observed Systems on Groups: Global Observer Design Using LTV embedding

-\begin{remark} Solving the optimization problem defined in \eqref{eq::general_matrix_optimization_right} or \eqref{eq::general_matrix_optimization_left} is a non-trivial task.
-The cost function is generally non-convex and has multiple critical points due to the non-Euclidean topology of the state group $G$ \cite{Morse_theory}.
-Luckily, for a large class of applications on two-frame groups, the unique global minimum can be found by explicit formulas through generalizing the Umeyama techniques in \cite{umeyama_algorithm}.
-In general, one imposes regularity conditions to simplify the cost function landscape \eqref{eq::general_matrix_optimization_right} or \eqref{eq::general_matrix_optimization_left}, i.e., a perfect Morse function \cite{Morse_theory} whose critical points are non-degenerate.
-If, in addition, the global minimum is unique, any algorithm with the ability to escape a saddle point or local maximum will converge to this global minimum.
+\begin{remark} Solving the optimization problem defined in \eqref{eq::general_matrix_optimization_right} or \eqref{eq::general_matrix_optimization_left} is nontrivial.
+The cost function is generally nonconvex and has multiple critical points due to the non-Euclidean topology of the state space $G$ \cite{Morse_theory}.
+Fortunately, for two-frame systems, the global minimum can be found explicitly through generalizing the Umeyama techniques in \cite{umeyama_algorithm}.
+If the global minimum is unique, any algorithm capable of escaping a saddle point or local maximum will converge to this global minimum.
 Hence, we do not specify a particular optimization algorithm for reconstructing $\hat{\chi}$.
-Instead, we abstractly require $\mathcal{T}$ provides one global optimum. \end{remark}
+The optimization is expected to be solved at each time step when the Kalman observer provides an estimate.
+For two-frame systems, the computational cost is equivalent to that of an SVD.
+In resource-constrained environments, a gradient-like observer may be implemented to perform a single descent step at each time step.
+However, the algorithm must be carefully designed to avoid saddle points, which will inevitably appear. \end{remark}